 With roots in Central Jersey, this LA-based musician hasn’t strayed too far from her homegrown sound.
+And she is bound to do the biggest things.

 Ryan Santiago.
 You may not know her name exactly, but if you’re a music lover or a social media user (or both!), you’ve definitely heard her songs.
 Known as Royal & The Serpent, Santiago has taken her lifelong love of music and created a whirlwind career out of it.
 The intricately created underground pop stylings released under Royal & The Serpent has taken on a life of it’s own thanks to her almost 2.2 million monthly Spotify listeners (and counting) and the 4.3 million TikTok videos (also, and counting) made to the tune of her breakout hit “overwhelmed.”